 My dog Ace shakes his body every time he gets up from lying down.

-He will also shake his body if he breaks from the stay position before I have released him.
+Ace will also shake his body if he breaks from the stay position before I have released him.

 For Ace, one of the hardest moments to remain in a stay is when someone comes to the door.
 He will almost definitely do a body shake and then get up as I answer the door.
+(2019 update: Ace has passed away.)

 I have even noticed Ace will do the body shake on a walk to release himself from heel!
 I’m learning to catch him when he does this and tell him “no.”